Introduction to Stan and simulation

 1. What kind of observations are you going to make?
 Do they have a minimum or maximum value?
 Are they integers, or are they decimal numbers, or something else?

 2. Where do the numbers come from?
-This could be anything, from simple linear approximations (i.e. the models we’re looking at in this course) to ODEs, mathematical models, GAMs, etc.
+This could be anything, from simple linear approximations (i.e. the models we’re looking at in this course) to ordinary differential equations, mathematical models, generalized additive models, etc.

 3. How many observations will we be making?

-One of the most useful traits of Bayesian models is that they are generative: they can be used to make a simulated dataset.
+One of the most useful particularities of Bayesian models is that they are generative: they can be used to make a simulated dataset.
 We’ll do that now for our bird example.

 set.seed(525600)